germannp/lana/README.md

 Modules
 -------
-  * **lana.py**: Tools to analyze cell motility from positions within lymph nodes.
+  * **lana.py**: Core tools to analyze cell motility from positions within lymph nodes.
 Handles data from experiments or simulations and plots the analaysis.
   * **excalib2.py**: Wrapper to configure, run and analyze excalib2 cellular Potts model simulations.
-Includes funtions to run parameter sweeps or compare different commands.
+Includes functions to run parameter sweeps or compare different commands.